-If you have leftover cranberry sauce from Thanksgiving or Holiday dinner, let me show you the superior way how to use a few tablespoons in a Cranberry Grilled Cheese with white cheddar or Brie or both!
+If you want to know what to do with leftover cranberry sauce from Thanksgiving or Holiday dinner, Cranberry Grilled Cheese with white cheddar or Brie or both is the superior way to use a few tablespoons of it.
+Shall we?

 A long time ago, I dated a sweet, reliable accountant from Wisconsin who told me that cranberries in cheddar cheese made it fancy and special.
 I was like, "What?
 NO you do not put fruit in cheese!
 OMG we have nothing in common you are a Midwest cheddar guy and I'm a sophisticated California Brie girl!"